badarunnisats/ML-and-DL-Projects/README.md

 ## 8. Project

 - Create a model using different algorithms for a given dataset and choose the best algorithm among them.

+## 9. Unsupervised Learning : Clustering

+- Understanding clustering analysis and its use in machine learning
+- Building k-means and hierarchical clustering models
+- Evaluating model performance and making predictions

+## 10. Project

+- Create a model using different algorithms and predict using the best algorithm among them.

+ ## 11. Unsupervised Learning - Dimensionality Reduction

+- Understanding dimensionality reduction and its use in machine learning
+- Building principal component analysis (PCA) and t-SNE models
+- Evaluating model performance and making predictions.

+## 12. Natural Language Processing

+- Basic concept of NLP
+- Data Cleaning: remove punctuations,tokenization, remove stop words,stemming, lemmatization.
+- Packages of NLP : NLTK (Natural Language ToolKit), Pattern, TextBlob
+- Vectorization techniques: Bag of Words, TF-IDF

+## 13. Project

+- For the given paragraph do the following: word_tokenise and sent_tokenise, using stop words eliminate most common words and do stemming and lemmatization.

+# Deep Learning

+## 1. Introduction to Deep Learning

+- Deep learning basics: Neural Network, perceptron,Back-Propagation, Activation functions, Deep networks, Regularization, Dropout, Batch Normalization.
+- Python libraries for Deep learning : Keras, Tensor flow.
+- Convolutional neural networks:Introduction to CNNs, Convolution,Correlation, FIltering.
+- CNN architectures
+- Compiling and fitting a model
+- Advanced Deep architectures:Recurrent Neural networks(RNNs), Advanced RNN: LSTM

+## 2. Project

+- Create a deep network model using CNN and calculate its accuracy and loss values.